 - Switch positions frequently.
 Avoid spending long stretches of time in one position. - For people, who spend a lot of time in front of the computer, improve your workstation.
 Make sure that it doesn't hinder you from using good posture. - Wear comfortable shoes.

 Source: National Institutes of Health, News in Health

-Be Well is an employee wellness program provided through the Eastern Highlands Health District with funding from The CT Department of Public Health.
+Be Well is an employee wellness program provided through the Eastern Highlands Health District with funding from your employer.
 The goal of the program is to make the healthy choice the easy choice.

-Phone: 860.429.3361 Email: be\well@ehhd.org
+Phone: 860.429.3361 Email: be_well@ehhd.org